burlen/cvtn/README.md

 The converter can generate 2 types of geometry, the neurons themselves or a 3D Cartesian mesh with scalar fields interpolated onto it.

-This project has a CMake build and depnds on HDF5, TBB, and VTK 8.2.0.
-Newer versions of VTK are known to be problematic and will require a rewrite.
+This project has a CMake build and depnds on HDF5, TBB, and VTK >= 9.0.0.

 ### Installing the converter